zacbraddy/Vimispirational/README.md

 - Read [this article](https://hackernoon.com/5-vim-plugins-i-cant-live-without-for-javascript-development-f7e98f98e8d5) and start installing summa dem sweet plugins!
 - Checkout [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for code completion.
 Looks pretty cool!
+- Look into ctags again and see if it's worth looking back into, I had it once but barely used it.
+Maybe I was too quick to judge.
+Only look after you've looked at YouCompleteMe because that might do everything I wanted ctags to do
+- Look into vim-import-js again, seemed like a good pacakage but I barely used it, but then that was before I started coding in JS exclusively so maybe it wil lbe more useful than I thought.
+- Would be super cool if I could get the current playing song in spotify into my airline status bar
+- I've only just discover <c-w>+<capital H,J,K,L> for changing window positions but before that I was using vim-windowswap but after finding the native functionality this just seemed overkill.
+If I decide later it was worth it I could reinstall it.
+- Find a plugin that closes for html tags too so I can work with JSX in a less annoying fashion too
+- Look into vim-react-snippets looks like it could save some time.
+For that you need Ultisnips which has a dependency on YouCompleteMe so start with YouCompleteMe

 ## Problems I've managed to overcome